Recycling Landfill Waste Resources

 Parents, children, teachers and the local community collect waste resources which should go to landfill but instead they are diverted into a recycling scheme raising money which benefits the children at the school and the environment.

 This scheme was introduced to the school in the Autumn of 2012 by one of the parents Carrie Cort, founder of a green initiative called www.sussexgreenliving.co.uk.
 This community initiative is a website, network and green children's club which aims to inspire families to live a greener and more sustainable life.
-Since this scheme was launched at the school £265 has been raised.
-This money has been used to buy recycling bins for the classrooms.

 These waste resources are dispatched to a company called TerraCycle.
 TerraCycle work with manufacturers who want to be responsible about their waste resources, so they sponsor recycling scheme to ensure their waste does not go to landfill.